UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Details of Evaluation

 Longbench is the first benchmark for assessing the long-context understanding capabilities of large language models in a bilingual and multitask framework.
 It evaluates multilingual capabilities in both Chinese and English, consisting of six major categories and twenty-one tasks.
 Key application scenarios include single-document QA, multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion.
 We use Longbench to evaluate the performance of our method on contextual input tasks.
 The details of metrics at Table~\ref{evaluation details}.

-Additionally, once the data sample is encoded into tokens, if its length exceeds the model's maximum allowable length, we truncate it by taking equal portions from the beginning and the end.
+Additionally, once the data sample is encoded into tokens, if its length exceeds the model's maximum input length, we truncate it by taking equal portions from the beginning and the end.